rawrgulmuffins/bugzillatools/README.rst

 plugins for version control systems that enable interaction with Bugzilla installations.

-The only dependency is Python_ 2.7 and bugzillatools works with Bugzilla_ 4.0 or later where the XML-RPC feature is enabled.
+The only dependency is Python_ 2.7 to Pyhton_ 3.5 and bugzillatools works with
+Bugzilla_ 4.0 or later where the XML-RPC feature is enabled.

 .. _Bugzilla: http://www.bugzilla.org/